Alberni Valley Aquatics Outreach

 Is this new recreation facility planning to be MORE than just a pool/hot tub? ie. gymnasium for sports, larger fitness gym, indoor track, large playground for babies/children

-Kristine Abbott asked about 1 year ago
+Kristine Abbott asked almost 2 years ago

 This is a great question, but it is too early in this process to offer a concrete answer.
 We are currently in Phase 1, which is focused on community engagement.
 This is when we want to hear from people in our community about what they want, or don't want, to see in a new pool.
 We will be offering upcoming community workshops and open houses where people can come and offer input.
 Phase 2 will incorporate what we hear from Phase one to form a vision of what this community wants their new aquatic facility to look like.